Metrics

 Glue42 Enterprise offers the following types of out-of-the-box metrics:

-You can instrument your own applications to generate metrics.
+You can instrument your own apps to generate metrics.
 This is achieved through a Metrics API and the generated metrics are called FAV Metrics - Feature, Action, Value metrics.

 Performance Metrics